 I WAS SO WRONG

 I was so wrong but let me give you a bit of background first.
-Daphne and I have only been together once in the last 5 months on her 92nd Birthday on 1st July.
+It was a while back now: Daphne and I had only been together once in the last 5 months on her 92nd Birthday on 1st July.
 This was as England’s lockdown was relaxed a bit and we could meet in her garden for a small family celebration of fewer than 6 people.
 As this is a good few weeks ago now I thought we must arrange to see each other again soon.
 In normal times before the Covid-19 pandemic, we’d meet regularly in London.
 We live on opposite sides of the city and the train system is good and easy for us both.
 Daphne would be in London two or three times on an average week – modelling, visiting her agent, doing interviews and charity work, going to museums, art galleries, shows and meeting up with friends.

 Energetically, as always, Daphne would be pounding the streets and keeping fit, active and up with so many things that London has to offer.
 This has all changed for now and although London is perfect for being a tourist with no crowds (as sadly there are no overseas tourists and many workers are working from home) it’s not something that appeals to either of us at the present time.
 Quite rightly everything has to be booked and planned out beforehand and a rigid schedule kept too.
 The spontaneity is gone and the idea of public transport and an empty city not so appealing.

 WHAT WOULD BE A TREAT FOR DAPHNE?